MCDReforged/MCDReforged/doc/rtext.md

 import: `from utils.rtext import *`

+The following does not use prefix, you can import as required when you use

 Read the page about [Raw JSON text format](https://minecraft.gamepedia.com/Raw_JSON_text_format) on Minecraft Wiki is recommanded before you doing this.

 rtext is an advanced Minecraft text container